tradle/why-hypercore/README.md

 ### Offline-first

 All data is available when offline.
-Messages and media (of any size) are delivered from mobiles to server and back with full reliably, in view of intermittent connectivity.
+Messages and media (of any size) are delivered from mobiles to server and back with full reliability, in the presence of intermittent or rare connectivity.

 ### Group messaging